-Join us on November 5-7 for the 2021 Winnipeg Crankie Festival
+Join us 24-26 March 2023 for the 5th Annual Winnipeg Crankie Festival

-Get ready to crank up the fun at the Fourth Annual Winnipeg Crankie Festival.
-The Winnipeg Crankie Festival will be held in-person on November 5 – 7, 2021, with four live shows in Winnipeg, MB at Crescent Fort Rouge United Church (525 Wardlaw Avenue, Winnipeg) and The West End Cultural Centre (586 Ellice Avenue, Winnipeg).
+Get ready to crank up the fun at the 5th Annual Winnipeg Crankie Festival.
+The Winnipeg Crankie Festival will be held in-person on March 24-26, 2023 in Winnipeg, MB at Crescent Fort Rouge United Church.

 What is a Crankie?